Learning Unified Reference Representation for Unsupervised Multi-class Anomaly Detection: Method

 \textbf{Masked Learnable Key Attention.}~ The residual connection in Transformer allows the output directly contains input, making it easier to learn shortcuts, thus a natural idea to figure it out is to remove this connection.
 Unfortunately, the skip connection is quite important for training deep self-attention network, as it helps prevent deep Transformer from converging to rank collapse~\cite{he2023deep}.
 To overcome this challenge, we propose a modified self-attention called Masked Learnable Key Attention (MLKA).

-Specifically, we initialize a learnable reference feature representation for each feature level $j$ and define it as $\mathcal{R}^j \in \mathbb{R}^{N_j \times C_j}$.
+Specifically, we randomly initialize a learnable reference feature representation for each feature level $j$ and define it as $\mathcal{R}^j \in \mathbb{R}^{N_j \times C_j}$, which has the same size as $\mathcal{F}_{in}^j$ because their patch positions need to correspond.
+Then we use a fully connected layer to project $\mathcal{R}^j$ to the hidden feature space into $\mathcal{R}_h^j \in \mathbb{R}^{N_j \times C_h}$, and a single $\mathcal{R}_h^j$ is used for all K layers.
 Through training on the normal samples, the learnable reference eventually represents the normal feature pattern.
 We enhance the vanilla self-attention structure by applying the learnable normal reference feature tokens as the Key vectors.
 This allows us to eliminate the residual connection and prevent it from falling into rank collapse at the same time.
 Additionally, inspired by~\cite{you2022unified} we add a neighbor masked attention map to the original attention map between Query and Key vectors in order to make a token invisible to itself and its neighbors when calculating attention.
 The process of MLKA in $k_{th}$ block is formulated as

-where parameters $W_k^Q, W_k^K$ and $W_k^V$ are responsible for embedding $\mathcal{Y}_{k - 1}$ and $\mathcal{R}_h$ into Query, Key and Value vectors, and $\mathcal{M}_{nei} \in \mathbb{R}^{N \times N}$ is the neighbor mask map that contains zero and negative infinity.
-In particular, the neighbor patches of the $i_{th}$ patch in $\mathcal{M}_{nei}[i] \in \mathbb{R}^N$ are marked as negative infinity so that they will be zero after Softmax function to ignore patch$_i$'s neighbors.
+where parameters $W_k^Q, W_k^K$ and $W_k^V$ are responsible for embedding $\mathcal{Y}_{k - 1}^j$ and $\mathcal{R}_h^j$ into Query, Key and Value vectors, and $\mathcal{M}_{nei} \in \mathbb{R}^{N_j \times N_j}$ is the neighbor mask map that contains zero and negative infinity.
+In particular, the neighbor patches of the $i_{th}$ patch in $\mathcal{M}_{nei}[i] \in \mathbb{R}^{N_j}$ are marked as negative infinity so that they will be zero after Softmax function, meaning the attention weights of neighbor patches to the $i_{th}$ patch in $\mathcal{A}_k[i] \in \mathbb{R}^{N_j}$ are zero, aiming to ignore patch$_i$'s neighbors.
+The size of the neighbor window for each feature level $j$ is a hyperparameter, and we provide specific settings in the experimental section.
 Since MLKA does not have residual connection and with neighbor mask, a token will not directly contain itself after passing through MLKA.
 Furthermore, due to the learnable key only consists of normal features, the abnormal tokens will receive a low similarity scores when calculating attention.
 As a result, the output of MLKA will not retain abnormal features.
 These advantages enable MLKA to recover abnormal tokens to their normal state and prevent the occurrence of ``learning shortcuts''.